Micholn/Movie-App/README.md

 # Movie-App
-Here is an Interactive Movie Design I built using Html, Css and Javascript
+Here is an Interactive Movie App I built using Html, Css and Javascript